mikl0s/ReformatBackup/docs/project-plan.md

-# AppBackup Manager - Project Plan
+# ReformatBackup - Project Plan

 ## Project Overview

-AppBackup Manager is a Python-based Flask application designed to simplify the backup and restoration of application-specific user settings and data on Windows 11.
+ReformatBackup is a Python-based Flask application designed to simplify the backup and restoration of application-specific user settings and data on Windows 11.
 It provides a modern web interface for users to manage app backups and restores, with features like auto-updates, themeable UI, and robust backup/restore functionality with metadata and notes.

 ## Architecture Diagram